bright/new-www/content/blog/a-product-designer-who-sees-through-the-code-meet-joanna.md

 **I have a strong sentiment toward [Roc Grotesk](https://fonts.adobe.com/fonts/roc-grotesk)** because I used it to design products with my friends, and it became our brand's cool font.
 I also appreciate [Inter](https://fonts.google.com/specimen/Inter) which is Figma’s default font.
 On my top list, I would include [Space Grotesk](https://fonts.google.com/specimen/Space+Grotesk) (although it is a little technical) and [Acumin Pro](https://fonts.adobe.com/fonts/acumin).

 ## What has been the most challenging for you in your product design career?

+The fact that I mostly design products for users who are in a hurry.
+Therefore, **I have to find a way to display as much information on a screen as possible** in the best way.
+Information layout is definitely a challenge in this regard.

+I would say that **being assertive is also a personal challenge for me sometimes**.
+I am still learning how to find the balance between meeting clients' and developers' expectations and adhering to design standards.
+I don't want to simply say “no” to the client's ideas or developers' needs.
+Yet at the same time, I feel that it is my duty to ensure we deliver a high-quality designed product.